Author Guidelines

 GENERAL GUIDELINES

-All submissions should include a cover letter, title page, primary submission document, and signed Author Agreement.
+All submissions must include a cover letter, title page, main article text, and signed Author Agreement.
 Additional supplementary documentation may include appendices and copyright permissions.

-The cover letter should not be included with the main submission document in order to maintain author anonymity.
-This letter should include author(s) name(s), affiliations, title, a declaration of conflicts of interest, and a declaration of ethics approval where applicable.
+The cover letter should include author(s) name(s), affiliations, title, a declaration of conflicts of interest, and a declaration of ethics approval where applicable.
+This letter may also indicate when permission has been granted to use figures made by someone other than the author.
+The cover letter does not need to be anonymized.

 The title page should include the title, abstract, and 5-7 keywords.
 Abstracts should be a maximum of 250 words and written in plain language.

-Manuscript text should be double-spaced, written in 12-point Times New Roman font with 1-inch margins.
+Manuscript text should be double-spaced, 12-point, Times New Roman font with 1-inch margins.
 Do not right justify paragraphs or enable line hyphenation.

 REFERENCING

-Referencing will be in American Anthropological Association (AAA) citation style, which follows the 17th edition of The Chicago Manual of Style (author date style).
+Pathways Graduate Journal follows the 17th edition of The Chicago Manual of Style (author-date style).
 Parenthetical in-text citations include author last name, year, and page(s) if necessary, e.g. (Smith 2017, 47).
 For two or three authors, include authors’ last names separated by commas, e.g. (Smith, Chiu, and Abott 2015).
 For sources with four or more authors, list only the first author followed by “et al.” For example, (Smith et al. 2016).

 Journal Articles